marick/mockery_extras/how_mockery_works.md

   end
 ```

-Note: the parentheses after `utc_today` are *required* in this case.
-Leave them off, ad you'll get a confusing error from the Elixir compiler.
+Note: the parentheses after `utc_today` are *required* in this
+case.
+Leave them off, and you'll get a confusing error from the Elixir
+compiler.
 I'll explain it later.

 ## What the `mockable` macro does (part 1)